Hero Background

 Manual live web testing lets testers interact with a real browser environment in real time.
 It surfaces UI, functional, and compatibility issues across different browsers and operating systems without configuring local test environments.

-Below are the steps on how you can perform manual live testing for browser testing.
+Follow these steps to perform manual live testing for browser testing:

 • Log In: Access your TestMu AI account and navigate to the Real Time section.